125. Humanitarian Use Devices

 At continuing review (at least annually), physicians must report the number of HUD uses that fall within the FDA-approved indications and IRB limitations (if applicable).

 If a physician determines that IRB approval cannot be obtained in an emergency situation in time to prevent serious harm or death to a patient, an HUD may be used without prior IRB approval providing that within five days of the emergency use, the physician provides written notification to the IRB Chair with the following information:

 - the identification of the patient involved;

 - the date of the HUD use; and

 Investigational Use of HUD

 In addition to the clinical use described above, an HDE holder may collect safety and effectiveness data for the HDE-approved indications.
+If the HUD is studied in a clinical investigation, the elements included in the informed consent document must conform to the requirements found in 21 CFR 50.25.
 FDA considers such uses to constitute clinical investigations.